 Alkaloid Networks events continue to be virtual-only for now.

-Some chairs have been removed from desks and conference rooms to encourage physical distancing.
+Some chairs have been removed from conference rooms to encourage physical distancing.

 Clear dividers have been placed on most desks.